 Table 1.
-Government Performance and Results Act (GPRA) Diabetes-RelatedTargets, 2017
+Government Performance and Results Act (GPRA) Diabetes-Related Targets, 2017

-FY20 017 GPRA Indicators for Diabetes Target Good Glycemic Control Percentage of patients with diagnosed diabetes with good glycemic control (A1c less than < 8.0%).
-48.4% < box Blood Pressure Control Percentage of patients with diagnosed diabetes that have achieved blood pressure control (less than < 140/90 mmHg).
+FY20 017 GPRA Indicators for Diabetes Target CONTRACTOR OF THE PARTY OF THE Good Glycemic Control Percentage of patients with diagnosed diabetes with good glycemic control (A1c less than < 8.0%).
+48.4% (K) Blood Pressure Control Percentage of patients with diagnosed diabetes that have achieved blood pressure control (less than < 140/90 mmHg).
 63.8% Statin Therapy to Reduce CVD Risk Percentage of patients with diagnosed diabetes who received a prescription for statin therapy.
 61.9% Nephropathy Assessment Proportion of patients with diagnosed diabetes assessed for nephropathy (eGFR and UACR).
 63.3% Retinopathy Assessment Proportion of patients with diagnosed diabetes who received an annual retinal examination.
 63.1%